drewboswell/converge/README.md

 Files are better because:
 * you can use time tested versioning systems like git or mercurial to branch, release, rollback, check history
 * you can automate the modification of files with any tool you want
-* doing migrations on DB values/REST endpoints sucks (unnecessarily complex)
+* doing migrations/deployment/modifications on DB values/REST endpoints sucks (unnecessarily complex)